Gluten Free Peanut Butter Banana Mini Muffins

 Muffins in a muffin pan on a blue and white placemat with more muffins blurred int he background on a cake stand.

-I used to call these “flourless” muffins since they don’t have any all-purpose flour.
-But they do have oat flour, made simply by pulsing oats in a blender or food processor to form a flour.
-So while they technically aren’t flourless, it’s easy to make them gluten free muffins.
+I used to call these “flourless” muffins since I don’t use any all-purpose flour.
+Instead, I use oat flour, made by pulsing oats in a blender or food processor to make a fine powder.
+So while they do need “flour”, you can make it yourself easily at home!

 Three mini muffins with chocolate chips on a red and white striped plate with a glass bottle of milk in the background.

-Preparations.
-Preheat your oven to 350°F and coat a mini muffin tin with nonstick cooking spray.
+1. Prepare to bake.
+Preheat your oven to 350°F. Meanwhile, coat a mini muffin tin with nonstick cooking spray.
 Process the oats to make the oat flour, if you haven’t already.

-Make the batter.
-Beat the banana, peanut butter, maple syrup, and vanilla extract, then blend in the egg.
-Fold in the dry ingredients, followed by the oats and chocolate chips.
+2. Make the batter.
+Next, beat the banana, peanut butter, maple syrup, and vanilla extract, then blend in the egg.
+Fold in the dry ingredients, followed by the leftover whole oats and chocolate chips.

-Bake and cool.
-Divide the batter in the mini muffin pan and bake until golden brown.
-Cool in the pans for several minutes before removing to a wire rack to cool completely.
+3. Bake and cool.
+Divide the batter into the mini muffin pan.
+Bake these peanut butter banana muffins for 10-14 minutes, until golden brown.
+Cool in the pans for several minutes before removing the muffins to a wire rack to cool completely.

 A min muffin pan with peanut butter banana muffins with mini chocolate chips on a blue and white plaid placemat.